 Fear can be quite useful once you consider jumping off a cliff!
 Anger also works its magic because if we listen deeply, we will find our inner-self telling us there’s something causing discomfort.
 Maybe we feel someone is violating our boundaries or not respecting our essence.
 It can be quite useful if we learn how to use it skillfully.
 Firstly to get to know ourselves and then, to let others know what makes us uncomfortable in a loving way; setting them boundaries about the way we want to be respected.
 Anger with no purpose can be quite destructive because it only points out the mistakes of others in a rather aggressive way.
 Also, suppressed anger makes us resented.

 About jealousy, I will share a personal story that obliged me to discover its purpose in a very particular time of my life.
 The relationship I had with jealousy was quite negative.
-As a child I recall my mother telling me constantly: She’s not your friend I can tell she’s jealous of you.
-Also, she did a monthly cleanse to me using eggs, because supposedly, the egg absorbs the jealousy and bad intentions of others directed towards me.
-So, basically, I thought jealousy was the emotion of someone wishing other peoples misfortune.
+As a child I recall my mother telling me constantly: She’s not your friend.
+I can tell she’s jealous of you.
+Also, she did a monthly cleanse to me using eggs, because supposedly, the egg absorbs the jealousy and evil intentions of others directed towards me.
+So, basically, I thought envy was the emotion of someone wishing other peoples misfortune.
 I’ve never been a jealous woman so imagine my embarrassment when I felt it for the first time.
 I remember it clear as water as it was not so long ago.
-I was in a relationship, honestly, completely miserable and resented; I used to be a joyful woman and now I was stuck trying to make a relationship work and I wasn’t wise enough to figure it out.
+I was in a relationship, honestly, utterly miserable and resented; I used to be a joyful woman, and now I was stuck trying to make a relationship work, and I wasn’t wise enough to figure it out.
 I was at a restaurant with my partner when suddenly this beautiful, joyful and empowered woman entered the place.
 She illuminated the room with her presence.

 When I looked at her … booom!!!
 I felt this infuriating jealousy followed by huge embarrassment and fear.
 I couldn’t sleep that night!
 How could I feel jealous of such a beautiful being?
 I didn’t want to wish her bad… I felt so disappointed in myself.